Simran-ch/PRODIGY_ML_TASKS/README.md

 **Dataset:** https://www.kaggle.com/datasets/yasserh/housing-prices-dataset
 <br>

-This project is part of my internship at Prodigy InfoTech, where I implemented a machine learning model to predict house prices based on given features like square footage, number of bedrooms, and bathrooms.
-The project demonstrates the use of Linear Regression for predictive modeling.
+This task is part of my internship at Prodigy InfoTech, where I implemented a machine learning model to predict house prices based on given features like square footage, number of bedrooms, and bathrooms.
+The task demonstrates the use of Linear Regression for predictive modeling.
 <br>

 **[Project Overview]**
 <br>
-The goal of this project is to build a regression model that accurately predicts house prices using a dataset from Kaggle.
+The goal of this task is to build a regression model that accurately predicts house prices using a dataset from Kaggle.
 The dataset includes features such as:
 <br>
 :) Square Footage
 <br>